 What is Amazon Prime Day?

-Originally starting in 2015, Amazon Prime Day is a 2-day event whereby Amazon showcases numerous offers and deals for its prime members to gain exclusive access- this is 12.9 Million people in the UK with an Amazon Prime subscription.
+Originally starting in 2015, Amazon Prime Day is a 2-day event whereby Amazon showcases numerous offers and deals for its prime members to gain exclusive access – this is the 13.4 million people in the UK with an Amazon Prime subscription.

-According to figures from t3, Amazon Prime Day is the 2nd highest revenue-driving day after Black Friday so with another approaching this year on 16th – 17th July 2024, be prepared.
+According to figures from t3, Amazon Prime Day is the 2nd highest revenue-driving day after Black Friday, so with this date rapidly approaching, be prepared.

 Potential impact on your brand’s performance

 Lower pricing on Amazon can impact your conversion rate over these dates, despite overall demand not fluctuating too much.
-This was something we saw for an ecommerce client in July 2023.
-This can lead to your bid strategies starting to overspend to reach an unrealistic ROAS or CPA target, which normally results in inefficient spend.
+This is certainly something we’ve seen for our own ecommerce clients, and is one to watch out for closely when Prime Day rolls around.
+It can lead to your bid strategies starting to overspend to reach an unrealistic ROAS or CPA target, which normally results in inefficient spend.

 Reduce budgets if you know your pricing is not in line with Amazon, to ensure your account is still performing as efficiently as it can do and tighten your targets to restrict your campaigns from overspending.